Small Things To Make Life Better

 Another way to feel like a fancier chef is to sprinkle salt with your hands instead of pouring it from a box.
 The easiest way to do that is to get a saltcellar and fill it up with nice chunky kosher salt.

 I use this one from Amazon, which was only about $10.
-It’s reasonably quality, with a magnetic latch for the lid, and it holds plenty of salt.
+It’s reasonably high quality, with a magnetic latch for the lid, and it holds plenty of salt.

 Hario Cold Brew Tea Bottle